microsoft/hlsl-specs/proposals/NNNN-linalg-matrix.md

 ## Proposed solution

-Below is a proposed Pseudo-HLSL API.
+Below is a proposed pseudo-HLSL API.
 The proposal uses C++20 concepts to represent template type constraints so as to avoid needing SFINAE complications.

 ```c++